surajpandian/Implementation-of-Linear-Regression-Using-Gradient-Descent/README.md

 2. Anaconda – Python 3.7 Installation / Jupyter notebook

 ## Algorithm
+step 1. start
-1. Data Preparation:
+step 2.
+Data Preparation:
     * Read the dataset from a CSV file using pandas.
     * Separate the features (X) and the target variable (y) from the dataset.
     * Convert these into NumPy arrays and scale them using StandardScaler to ensure all features have a mean of 0 and a standard deviation of 1, which helps in the convergence of gradient descent.

-2. Feature Engineering:
+step 3.
+Feature Engineering:
     * Add an intercept term (a column of ones) to the feature matrix X. This is necessary for the bias (intercept) in the linear regression model.

-3. Initialization:
+step 4.
+Initialization:
     * Initialize the weights (theta) to zeros.
 The number of weights is equal to the number of features plus one (for the intercept).

-4. Gradient Descent:
+step 5.
+Gradient Descent:
     * Iterate a specified number of times (num_iters).

     *  In each iteration: